stevenjowens/erras/readme.md

 ## A Note About Door Lock GPIO Values

-Note that this code was written to work with an electronic door lick that wants:
+Note that this code was written to work with an electronic door lock that wants:

 GPIO 23 = TRUE on init, to lock the door
 GPIO 23 = FALSE to unlock the door